COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ### 2.6.
 Keys

 The player has learned all the core mechanics and now has access to the first key.
 The key is situated at the end to reward the player for learning the basic mechanics and to scaffold the understanding that collecting a key signals the end of the level.
-The player can now jump down to the levels starting point (i.e. the Portal) and progress with Sections Two and Three.
+The player can now jump down to the level's starting point (i.e. the Portal) and progress with Sections Two and Three.

 ![This is the alt text for an image!](DocImages/Storyboard%20-%20Keys.png)